 Users may be unable to connect to applications running on PCF using SSO.

 SSO does not support multi-subnets.

 Ensure that you have configured only one subnet.
-See the Preparing to Deploy Ops Manager on GCP Manually topic for information.
+See Preparing to Deploy Ops Manager on GCP Manually.

 Uploading the Pivotal Application Service (PAS) tile causes the Ops Manager Rails application to crash.

 In compressed format, the PAS tile is 5 GB in size.
 However, when uncompressed during installation, the PAS tile requires additional disk space that can exhaust the space allocated to the boot disk.

 Ensure that the boot disk is allocated at least 50 GB of space.
-See Step 3: Create the Ops Manager VM Instance for more information.
+See Step 3: Create the Ops Manager VM Instance in Deploying Ops Manager on GCP Manually.

 During installation of the PAS tile, the replication-canary job fails to start.
 The error reported in the installation log resembles the following: